kindelia/Kindelia/WHITEBOOK.md

 compared to proof of work, very hard to implement.
 Maintaining a PoS core would greatly increase the network's complexity, decrease client diversity, increase attack vectors, and require more core developers, increasing their power.
-All these things go against the very philosophy of Kindelia, as it aims to be the most stable, robust, decentralized computer conceivable.
+All these things go against the very philosophy of K-Chan, as it aims to be the most stable, robust, decentralized computer conceivable.

 Furthermore, despite the greatly increased complexity, every PoS algorithm